 Una Aya Osato was born and raised in the East Village of New York City, where she currently works as a performer, writer, and educator who dynamically merges her art and politics.
 Una began her performance career at the age of seven, dancing with the world renowned José Limon Dance Company which toured in the U.S. and Europe, and worked on television shows such as Sesame Street, Ghost Writer, and Nickelodian PSA’s.
 She also appeared on network television as a repertory member of CityKids, before going on to graduate from LaGuardia High School for the Performing Arts, where she was awarded the level one prize in theater by the U.S. Arts Recognition Talent Search (now known as YoungArts), and named a finalist for the Presidential Scholar in the Arts award.
-She was invited to participate in the Sundance Theater Laboratory, where she performed in Julia Cho's 99 Histories, and has since gone on to collaborate with award-winning playwrights, performers, and companies such as Taylor Mac (2009, 2016) and the Mettawee River Theater Company (2013).
+She was invited to participate in the Sundance Theater Laboratory, where she performed in Julia Cho's 99 Histories, and has since gone on to collaborate with award-winning playwrights, performers, and companies such as Taylor Mac (2009, 2016, 2018) and the Mettawee River Theater Company (2013).
+Una and her sister MIchi Ilona Osato have a chapter in adrienne maree brown’s newest NY Times Best Selling book Pleasure Activism, their chapter is called “Burlesque and Liberation”.
+Una is also part of a collective that has work in the Brooklyn Museum’s current show “Nobody Promised You Tomorrow: 50 Years After Stonewall”, their piece is called “The Lavender Hill Historical Society”.

 Una's love for fully embodying her politics in her art has also led her to burlesque, where she goes by the names exHOTic other and Norms, and has performed in theaters and nightclubs from NYC’s iconic Slipper Room to the bright lights of Vegas for the Miss Exotic World/Burlesque Hall of Fame competition.
 She is also a co-founding member of the new burlesque super troupe, brASS: Brown RadicalAss Burlesque.